NeilAllen/ruby_rails/Using-rbenv-in-production.md

 Now all your applications will use this Ruby version unless they have a `.rbenv-version` file on the root of the project.

+## <a name="method2"></a>Method 2: Chef managed system-wide and user installs of rbenv+rubies

+To avoid hand-rolled ruby installations and distro-packaged ruby installations, but rather manage rbenv user and system-wide installs using Chef-Solo and fnichol's [ruby_build] and [rbenv] cookbooks, bootstrap an initial ruby (1.9.2-p290) + chef + bundler install:

+    curl -L https://raw.github.com/hedgehog/rbenv-installer/sysinstall/bin/rbenv-bootstrap-chef-solo | sudo -i bash

+After this your production installations of ruby can be managed by Chef/Chef-Solo and cookbooks.
+Example: install a different Ruby system-wide and then remove this bootstrapped version :)

 ### Deploying

 If you are using `bundler` there's nothing you need to change on your deployment strategy as long as you run always your commands with `bundle exec`.